The history of optics from Euclid,

 If you are pleased with the museum’s work and what it represents, please consider making an item-based or financial donation to the museum.

 About 41.000 different cameras are listed in the world-renowned McKeown's catalog, therefore the Laterna Magica Museum collection has a long way to go.
 However, donating your cameras can boost the museum’s collection to become more significant to the history and to visitors.

-The museum has limited resources, yet we remain determined to match the many dedicated existing collections.
+Laterna Magica Museum is based on voluntary work.
+Although the museum has limited resources, we remain determined to match the many dedicated existing collections.
 We can only do so with your help, so do not let your camera stay in the attic, donate it and have your name on the donator list.

 We are structured to preserve cameras much longer than a single lifetime so the cameras in the museum collection will be preserved in perpetuity.

 Laterna Magica Museum for Visual Knowledge is initiated by a group of art historians, curators, journalists and filmmakers.
 Since 2004 they have conceived and implemented art exhibitions, film festivals, radio programs, TV documentaries and books addressing the position, function and responsibility of visual narratives and constructed media in relation to contemporary society.

 Members of the association also set up conferences and talks, and publish articles and books on issues like globalization, media representation, and aesthetic journalism.